bigskii/stemdaytimer/README.md

 # stemdaytimer
-Segmented timer I was half-asked-half-told to do for a school event.
+Segmented timer I was asked to do for a school event.
 Hopefully boomer-proof.